Eva-Lotta Päiviö Sjaunja

 Presentation

 Eva-Lotta completed her PhD in 2008 with a dissertation on how biological and historical values in the agrarian landscape have been managed in relation to Swedish agricultural policy.
-Since then, her research has focused on the governance and organization of land use, particularly the interaction between rules, norms, and decision-making at different societal levels.
-In recent years, she has studied historical Sami land use, emphasizing that the relationship between humans and the environment is complex and must be understood in both social and ecological terms.
+Since then, her research has focused on the governance and organization of local resource use and provisioning, and how this interacts with rules, norms, and decision-making at other societal levels.
+In recent years, she has studied historical Sami land use and Sami institutions.
+She also has many years of experience working in public administration, with a focus on issues related to organizational governance and quality development.

 Research

 Her research explores how households and local communities shaped rules and norms for subsistence through hunting, fishing, and reindeer herding.
+The starting point is that the relationship between humans and the environment is complex and must be understood in both economic, social and ecological terms.
 By highlighting local and Indigenous institutions of land use, she broadens a historical narrative often dominated by the state’s perspective.
 Her work focuses on the early modern period (1500–1800), a time of profound global and local transformation.

 Since January 2025, she has been part of the five-year ERC-funded project TransRein at SLU, which investigates the transition from hunting and small-scale reindeer herding to pastoralism with large herds—one of the most transformative subsistence shifts in human history.
 The project emphasizes the role of local actors and everyday strategies, rather than solely external drivers, and draws on sources such as court records, tax registers, clerical reports, and travel accounts.